Who We Are

 Marion is a naturalized American citizen from India who has taught adults how to use a second language since beginning her teaching career in Valencia, Spain, having received a BA in Sociology from the University of Bombay.
 After six years on the faculty of the Alliance Française de Bombay, she completed training as a Trilingual Translator in Paris.
 Because Language has always been her interest, she went back to school to earn an MA degree in the Teaching of Languages at the University of Southern Mississippi.

 In New York, she was tenured as the teacher of Spanish at the Little Red Schoolhouse and the Elizabeth Irwin High School in Greenwich Village.
 She has taught speaking, reading, writing and comprehension at Jesuit programs in rural India for ten years, trained urban schoolteachers in Bombay and Goa and most recently coached adults with disabilities in Tennessee.
 She has been a volunteer teacher at Columbia’s Outreach Program and currently at the Institute for Immigrant Concerns.
-And starting this year, Marion has agreed to work with Prison Writes to reduce the most recent wave of Mass Incarceration.

 Tim O'Mara, Writing Teacher